zapier/zapier-platform-cli/docs/cli.md

   **Usage:** `zapier collaborate [user@example.com]`

   Give any user registered on Zapier the ability to collaborate on your app.
-Commonly, this is useful for teammates, contractors or other developers who might want to make changes on your app.
+Commonly, this is useful for teammates, contractors, or other developers who might want to make changes on your app.
 Only admin access is supported.
 If you'd only like to provide read-only or testing access, try `zapier invite`.

 **Arguments**

 * _none_ -- print all collaborators
 * `email [user@example.com]` -- _optional_, which user to add/remove
-* `--remove` -- _optional_, optionally elect to remove this user
+* `--remove` -- _optional_, elect to remove this user
-* `--format={plain,json,raw,table,row}` -- _optional_, display format, default is `table`
+* `--format={plain,json,raw,table,row}` -- _optional_, display format.
+Default is `table`
 * `--help` -- _optional_, prints this help text
 * `--debug` -- _optional_, print debug API calls and tracebacks